Vet Tech Schools in Vermont

 2

-For animal-lovers in the Green Mountain State, becoming a veterinary technician is one career that helps furry, feathered, and scaly-skinned creatures across the state.
+For animal lovers in the Green Mountain State, becoming a veterinary technician is one career that helps furry, feathered, and scaly-skinned creatures across the state.

-According to the National Association of Veterinary Technicians in America (NAVTA 2021), vet techs take on various responsibilities in healthcare settings such as helping veterinarians with a plethora of procedures (e.g., diagnostic imaging, dentistry, laboratory analysis, surgery, immunizations); stabilizing animal patients with basic first aid; monitoring vet vital signs; maintaining supply inventories and sterilization of facilities; assisting with clerical management of offices; and educating people on best practices for animal nutrition and healthcare.
+According to the National Association of Veterinary Technicians in America (NAVTA 2024), vet techs take on various responsibilities in healthcare settings such as helping veterinarians with a plethora of procedures (e.g., diagnostic imaging, dentistry, laboratory analysis, surgery, immunizations); stabilizing animal patients with basic first aid; monitoring vet vital signs; maintaining supply inventories and sterilization of facilities; assisting with clerical management of offices; and educating people on best practices for animal nutrition and healthcare.

 It’s important to note that the scope of responsibilities varies by state of practice.
 In addition to having voluntary professional credentialing, vet techs in VT enjoy a relatively generous practice environment in their profession.
-By illustration, the American Veterinary Medical Association (AVMA 2021) reports that in VT, “any person who, in good faith, provides care and treatment to an animal during an emergency shall not be held liable for civil damages by the owner of the animal, unless his or her acts constitute gross negligence or unless he or she will receive or expects to receive remuneration.”
+By illustration, the American Veterinary Medical Association (AVMA 2024) reports that in VT, “any person who, in good faith, provides care and treatment to an animal during an emergency shall not be held liable for civil damages by the owner of the animal, unless his or her acts constitute gross negligence or unless he or she will receive or expects to receive remuneration.”
 By extension, VT vet techs enjoy broader legal protections in their provision of care compared to other US states.

 School Website main address online program Avma Accredited